 Now you have to build something on the scale of the new bank and stock market to cause a sensation.

-Another article later in the year in the same paper cited the influence of Venice and Florence on Ferstel’s design and pronounced (again, my translation):
+Another article later in the year in the same paper cited the influence of Venice and Florence on Ferstel’s design and announced (again, my translation):

 Few buildings have attracted the attention of the educated public to such a degree as the new bank and stock market building on Herrengasse…